osmcode/osm-postgresql-experiments/README.md

 * wN: nodes from ways
 * rM: members from relations
 * u: users
+* c: changesets
+* cT: tags from changesets
+* cC: comments from changesets

 The `COLUMNS` define the columns to be written out.
 Each column is specified by two characters, the first specifies the column type, the second the format.